- Daily & Weekly newsletters

 The tax authorities must send your tax return to you five weeks before the deadline.
 They will generally have been sent during the month of May.
 Tax-On-Web can already be accessed from the beginning of May.
 Non-residents will only be able to access Tax-On-Web from the middle of September.

 It's 1 June and I haven't received my tax return yet

-Otherwise, you should contact your local tax office and ask them to send you a form.
-If you have difficulties locating your tax office, check page 2 of last year's tax bill, check the website of the Finance Ministry or call 0257 257 57.
+If you want a paper tax return or if you have not received your tax return yet, you must contact your local tax office and ask them to send you a form.
+If you have difficulties locating your tax office, check page 2 of last year's tax bill (under ‘Calcul’), check the website of the Finance Ministry or call 0257 257 57.
 This is a call centre that answers most tax questions.

 This is also where you should go if you lost or misplaced your tax return.
 Do not use a photocopy of a friend’s tax return; that would only get you both in trouble.